adventuremomblog

 What’s It Like to Hike the Narrows?

-If you like “creeking” you will like The Narrows.
-You will be walking upstream through the water of the Virgin River at the beginning of your hike.
+If you like “creeking” you’ll enjoy hiking The Narrows.
+You’ll be walking upstream through the water of the Virgin River at the beginning of your hike.

 hiking the narrows